dmccreary/learning-graphs/docs/glossary.md

 **Example:** A directed graph representing traffic flow in a city could have intersections as nodes and one-way streets as directed edges, showing how vehicles can travel from one intersection to another.

+#### Dublin Core Metadata

+A standardized set of 15 metadata elements used to describe and catalog digital resources, making them easier to find, manage, and share.

+In a learning graph file, Dublin Core Metadata is used to annotate the publication information associated with the file.
+This ensures consistent organization and enhances discoverability of resources across the platform.

+**Example:** The learning graph for “Graph Algorithms” with Dublin Core Metadata elements such as Title (“Introduction to Graph Algorithms”), Creator (“Dan McCreary”), and Subject (“Computer Science”).

 #### Foundational Concepts

 Basic or essential concepts that serve as the building blocks for understanding more complex ideas or advanced knowledge within a domain.